Logan Pearsall Smith: Education

-Smith attended The William Penn Charter School in Philadelphia, Haverford College, Harvard College, and the University of Berlin.
-Smith later studied at Balliol College, Oxford, where he graduated in 1891.
+Smith attended the William Penn Charter School in Philadelphia, Haverford College, Harvard College, and the University of Berlin.
+Smith later studied Greats at Balliol College, Oxford, where he graduated in 1891.

 Career

 Smith employed a succession of young secretary/companions to help him.
 This post was Cyril Connolly's first job in 1925 and he was to be strongly influenced by Smith.
 Robert Gathorne-Hardy succeeded Connolly in this post.

 Smith was an authority on 17th century divines.
 He was known for his aphorisms and epigrams, and his Trivia has been highly rated.
 He was a literary perfectionist and could take days refining his sentences.
 With Words and Idioms he became a recognised authority on the correct use of English.
 He is now probably most remembered for his autobiography Unforgotten Years (1938).
 He was much influenced by Walter Pater.
 He was a devotee of Jane Austen's fiction and referred to himself as a "Mansfield Parker."
 As well as his employees listed, his followers included Desmond MacCarthy, John Russell, R. C. Trevelyan, and Hugh Trevor-Roper.
 He was, in part, the basis for the character of Nick Greene (Sir Nicholas Greene) in Virginia Woolf's Orlando.